sagemathinc/cocalc/DEVELOPMENT.md

 # Development Information

-Everything is in the `salvus/` subdirectory for now.
+Source code is in the `src/` subdirectory.

 ## Modules: